The elea Talent Program in South Africa in 2026/2027

 The eTP South Africa program is designed for individuals with an honors degree and limited work experience (no more than 2 years’ experience).
 Individuals with a bachelor’s degree may also apply if they have especially relevant experience and a drive to develop along a steep learning curve.
 Unfortunately, people with a PhD, MBA, or master’s degree cannot be considered for the eTP South Africa.

-Can I apply if I did not study business, finance or entrepreneurship but adjacent studies like international affairs, economics, data science, etc.?
+Can I apply if I did not study business, finance, or entrepreneurship but adjacent studies like international affairs, economics, data science, etc.?

 Yes, if your background aligns with the skills and knowledge relevant to the various aspects of the role, we encourage you to apply.